Pros And Cons Of The 3 Most Popular Low-Fat Diets

 Paleo: Plant foods, Healthy Foods, No Processed Foods, Lean Meats

-Pros: It’s simple, minimises processed foods and emphasises plant foods and lean meats.
+Pros: keep it simple in your diet, minimises processed foods and emphasises plant foods and lean meats.

 Cons: Restricts diary and whole grains.